hirako2000/react-hackathon-board/README.md

 By default this repo does not bundle the babel polyfill in order to reduce bundle size.
 If you want to include it, you can use [this commit](https://github.com/jokeyrhyme/react-redux-starter-kit/commit/f3f095b547ee63474b9361128bb95d370da04b35) from [jokeyrhyme](https://github.com/jokeyrhyme) as a reference.

-### Internationalization Support

-In keeping with the goals of this project, no internationalization support is provided out of the box.
-However, [juanda99](https://github.com/juanda99) has been kind enough to maintain a fork of this repo with internationalization support, [check it out!](https://github.com/juanda99/react-redux-starter-kit)

 ### Deployment Issues (Generally Heroku)

 Make sure that your environment is installing both dependencies _and_ devDependencies, since the latter are required to build the application.